maxnd/mxMarkEdit/README.md

 # Revision history

+**Version 1.3.21*

+- In the extended editor, there are 4 buttons to show the cell at the left, above, at the right and below the current one, mapped to the shortcuts `Meta + Opt + Left / Up / Right / Down arrow`.
+- Bugs fixing: the composition of some citations were note correct.

 **Version 1.3.20*

 - In the composition of the citations, the details of the items for the footnotes are taken from the G1 column, while those for the bibliography are still taken from the F1 column.